SS Bremen (1928): Design and construction

 As on her sister ship Europa, Bremen had a catapult on the upper deck between the two funnels with a small seaplane, which facilitated faster mail service.
-The airplane was launched from the ship several hours before arrival, landing at the seaplane base in Blexen.
+The aeroplane was launched from the ship several hours before arrival, landing at the seaplane base in Blexen.

 The boiler and the machine equipment were designed by Professor Dr. Gustav Bauer.
 Bremen had four airtight boiler rooms.
 The combustion air for the oil burners of the boilers was blown into the boiler rooms by eight steam turbine blowers.
 The resulting positive pressure meant that the boiler rooms were accessible only through airlocks.
 The steam was generated in 20 oil-fired water tube boilers, eleven double-enders and nine single-enders in four banks fired by a total of 227 oil burners.
 The operating pressure was 23 atm = 24 bar with a steam temperature at the superheater discharge of 370 C. The maximum steam generating capacity was 500 tons/h.
 For harbour operation three boilers with their own blower were available, so that during work periods the main boiler airlocks could remain open.
 The total heating surface amounted to 17050 m2, the superheater surface 3875 m2 and the air preheater surface 8786 m2.
 The feed water was preheated to 130 C and the fuel oil consumption was 33 tons/h or 380 g/HP/h or 800 tons/day, fed from oil bunkers with a capacity of 7,552 tons.

 SS Bremen had four geared steam turbines that could generate approximately 135000 shp.
 Each of them had a high pressure, a medium pressure, low pressure and a reverse turbine.
 In reverse, 65% of the forward power was available.
 At cruise speed the turbines made 1800 rpm while the propellers made 180 rpm for a power output of 84000 shp.
 The four propellers were bronze and had a diameter of 5000 mm, pitch of 5200 mm and weighed 17 tons each.
 The 230 V electric power on the ship came from four diesel generators with a total output of 520 kW.
 On board, there were total of 420 electric motors, approximately 21,000 lamps, electric cookers and 20 elevators.